 A person who has already served a pre-lien notice or is not required to must file a lien affidavit with the Harris County Clerk’s Office.

 After the County Clerk’s office has approved the lien affidavit, you must serve the document to the property owner and the general contractor.
 It is best to send the lien affidavit with a demand letter.

 A mechanic’s lien can be one of the best tools at the disposal of someone working in the construction business, but it must be done right, or a person may risk losing out on payment for the hard work they have done.
 One of the best ways to ensure the lien process goes as planned and there is a chance to recover the debt owed is to hire an experienced mechanic’s lien lawyer.
 An attorney can help ensure a person meets their deadlines and all possible legal avenues are explored.

 Harris County Tax Assessor-Collector– This link provides answers to frequently asked questions including the process of a mechanic’s lien in Harris County.
 The information provided includes the address to send information, important dates and information needed to file a mechanic’s lien notice to the tax office.

 Texas Property Code– This link provides information from the Texas Property Code on general provisions of a mechanic’s liens.
 The code provides information on definitions, what happens if there is only one original contractor and who is entitled to the lien after work is completed and no payment is made.

-Don’t hesitate to call The Gonzalez Law Group, PLLC for any legal issues you have regarding your mechanic’s lien.
-The The Gonzalez Law Group, PLLC will use their knowledge, experience and resources to work for you to ensure you know exactly how to get the money you earned for your hard work.
+Don’t hesitate to call The Gonzalez Law Group for any legal issues you have regarding your mechanic’s lien.
+The Gonzalez Law Group will use their knowledge, experience and resources to work for you to ensure you know exactly how to get the money you earned for your hard work.
 There should be no reason your next project is put at risk because you lack the funds to start it.